alejandro-godoy/cleaning-data-course-project/CodeBook.md

 * y_test.txt: The IDs of the activities for each observation of the test set.
 * y_train.txt: The IDs of the activities for each observation of the training set.

+## Variables

+#### Subject

+The subject_test.txt and subject_train.txt contain a single variable ranging from 1 to 30 to identify the subject associated to the measurements.

+#### Activity

+The y_train.txt and y_test.txt files contain the IDs of the activities performed by the subject, ranging from 1 to 6.
+The activity_labels.txt file contains descriptive names for the activities and it will be useful to generate a legible tidy data set:

+* 1 WALKING
+* 2 WALKING_UPSTAIRS
+* 3 WALKING_DOWNSTAIRS
+* 4 SITTING
+* 5 STANDING
+* 6 LAYING

+#### Features

+The X_test.txt and X_train.txt files contain the 561 different features obtained and derived from the smartphone gyroscope and accelerometer measurements.
+The names of the features are listed in the features.txt files:

+* 1 tBodyAcc-mean()-X
+* 2 tBodyAcc-mean()-Y
+* 3 tBodyAcc-mean()-Z
+* 4 tBodyAcc-std()-X
+* 5 tBodyAcc-std()-Y
+...

+A full description of the variables can be found on the features_info.txt file in the original zip containing the raw data.

 ## Reading the data

 We use the read.csv function to load the raw data into data frames.
 Note that we specify the rows and use additional parameters to make sure the X_train and X_test data is stored correctly.

 ```
 subject_train <- read.csv("./data/subject_train.txt", header=FALSE)